 Property tax is payable by any person who receives rent from a property, whether on his own account or as agent or trustee for another person; or who would receive the same if the property were let to a tenant.
-Please refer to paragraph 2 above for rates of property tax.

 Stamp duties are payable by buyers of real estate and in certain cases relating to residential and industrial properties, stamp duties are also payable by sellers.
-Please refer to paragraph 2 regarding buyer's stamp duty and additional buyer's stamp duty.
+Please refer to paragraph 3 regarding buyer's stamp duty and additional buyer's stamp duty.